Back Pain · Program · Freedom

 ★★★★☆

 "Thought it was just my age.
 Turned out it was 25 years of sitting.
-Took me a bit longer than 8 weeks, to be fair — but I'm back lifting in the gym, carefully and without the fear."
+Took me longer than 8 weeks, but I'm lifting again, carefully."

 Nathan, 50 Engineer